Bristisul123/Data-Science/Day-5/day_5.md

 ```
 ## Goals:
-1. List Search (O(N)): Python must scan item 1, item 2, item 3... until the end.
+1. List Search (O(N)): Python must scan one element at a time from start to end.
-Dict/Set Search (O(1)): Python runs hash (-1), gets a memory address (e.g., 0x99), and looks only at that spot.
-It is instant.
+Dict/Set Search (O(1)): Python use hash table, gets a memory address, and looks only at that spot.
+No need for scanning.
 2. Direct access user ["key"] raises a KeyError if the key is missing, crashing the script.
 The method user.get("key", "Default") checks the Hash Table.
 If the bucket is empty.
 3. Create a dictionary that counts the frequency of each letter.
 4. Marge teo dictionary using  the update operator | or .update()